-Starting in Fall 2019, students can fulfill the new General Education requirement only by taking courses that have been approved for the new Program.
+Starting in Fall 2019, students can fulfill the new General Education requirement only by taking courses that have been designed exclusively for the new Program.
 Departmental courses students take in Fall 2019 or later cannot fulfill the new General Education requirement, but may count for the new distribution requirement.

 Until the new Quantitative Facility requirement is finalized and takes effect, all students will continue to complete the Empirical & Mathematical Reasoning requirement.
 Learn more.